 - Joshua Tree

-The new fees would go into effect for the 2018 season.
+The new fees would have gone into effect for the 2018 season.

-One could argue that at $70 per visit, the nation's parks are still a darned good deal.
+One could argue that, even at $70 per visit, the nation's parks are still a darned good deal.
 And for those willing and able to afford $70 a pop, that is certainly true.
 A walk in the woods at a national park can be a life-changing experience.
-But for an agency struggling with an aging visitor profile and working hard to encourage new users to fall in love with (and therefore continue to support) the country's parks, this price increase could make the difference between a family vacation to Shenandoah National Park or one to a more affordable local park.
-Not to mention the impact this large of a price increase could have on the local communities who depend upon the tourism dollars that these popular parks bring in.
+But for an agency struggling with an aging visitor profile and working hard to encourage new users to fall in love with (and therefore continue to support) the country's parks, such a big price increase could make the difference between a family vacation to Shenandoah National Park or one to a more affordable local park.
+Not to mention the impact this large of a price hike could have on the local communities who depend on the tourism dollars these popular parks bring in.

-On Facebook, the reaction to the NPS' new plan has been mixed, with most upset by the proposed price increase:
+In October, the initial reaction to the plan was mixed, with many on social media upset by the proposed price increase:

 While some are in favor and bring up the point that for many, the cost of admission to the parks is not the biggest fee in their vacation: